bpourian/CAPONE-API/README.md

 I also used a gem called `SimpleCov`, this is a code coverage analysis tool for Ruby.
 It helped me to ensure high test coverage whilst test driving my development.

 The tech-test specifications hadn't indicated which programming language to use for this build.
 I completed the challenge in a language that I had most recent exposure to.
-Although, I appreciate that the tech-stack at Capital One is varied, I wanted to demonstrate my technical abilities discover more about API's.
+Although, I appreciate that the tech-stack at Capital One is varied, I wanted to demonstrate my technical abilities and discover more about API's.

 The website can be accessed through local-host and you have the option to either interact with it using the UI or API GET and PUT requests via `curl` or `POSTMAN`.
 Further documentation below.